 We’re waiting for Gen-X to forego their customary pat on the head from mom and dad, and call them out on this… but we’re still waiting, and waiting.
 It seems the new establishment, much like the old establishment, needs its imperial ambitions to keep its ass fat and its bank accounts flush.
 Fucking Douchebags.

-NATO, led by the US, is currently bombing more than a half dozen countries, a number that seems to rise every year, even though neither Congress or any parliament has officially declared war.
-Constitutions be damned, and the “peace and love”/”down with the man” generation is fine with this, as are their Gen-X bottom-bitches.
+NATO, led by the US, is currently bombing roughly a dozen countries, a number that seems to rise every year, even though neither Congress nor any parliament has officially declared war.
+Constitutions be damned, and the “peace and love” generation is fine with this, as are their Gen-X bottom-bitches.
 Douchebags.

-Today, after over a half century of the new establishment’s nanny stating policies, the West is more racially divided than ever.
+Today, after over a half century of the new establishment’s nanny-stating policies, the West is more racially divided than ever.
 Meanwhile, US cities, like Chicago or New Orleans, make Afghanistan look peaceful by comparison (see here).
 Almost 70% of black children are born fatherless.
-“White genocide”, meanwhile, is openly discussed on campuses, while philosophical arguments against affirmative action are not.
+“White genocide”, meanwhile, gets openly discussed on campuses, while philosophical arguments against affirmative action do not.

-Of course, don’t look to Gen-X to point this out: they tremble in fear of being called “racist” and dare not risk losing the affirming approval of mom and dad, that is to say, of the new establishment.
+Of course, don’t look to Gen-X to point this out: these heroes tremble in fear of being called “racist” and dare not risk losing the affirming approval of mom and dad, that is to say, of the new establishment.
 Generation Douchebag, indeed.

 As far as art and culture go, Gen-X is so utterly uncreative and mindless as to inspire laughter.
 Consider the band, Rage Against the Machine, who portray themselves as champions of the lowly, the oppressed, and the poor: the victims of the establishment, Capitalism, and corporate greed.
 Well, let’s look a little closer.